qwe2820435o2/SceneGuide/Design/Performance optimization for MongoDB Design/Performance Optimization For MongoDB (2) - Optimization Direction.md

 Some of the data we store in MongoDB is associated with the timeline

 For example: Feed Streaming related

+From a business point of view, we only need to maintain the data of the last half year, because users will only pay attention to the news of the last half year
 ```

 ## 6. Slow Queries